Huntsville in Walker County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Settlements & Settlers • War, US Civil.

 Location.
 30° 43.602′ N, 95° 32.832′ W. Marker is in Huntsville, Texas, in Walker County.
-Marker can be reached from the intersection of Avenue I and 9th Street.
+It can be reached from the intersection of Avenue I and 9th Street.
 Marker is located in Oakwood Cemetery.
 Touch for map.
 Marker is in this post office area: Huntsville TX 77320, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Huntsville Yellow Fever Epidemic of 1867 (a few steps from this marker); The Sam Houston Monument (a few steps from this marker); The Death of Sam Houston (a few steps from this marker); Henderson Yoakum (a few steps from this marker); Sam Houston (a few steps from this marker); Oakwood Cemetery (within shouting distance of this marker); General John Slater Besser (within shouting distance of this marker); James Addison Baker (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Huntsville Yellow Fever Epidemic of 1867 (a few steps from this marker); The Sam Houston Monument (a few steps from this marker); The Death of Sam Houston (a few steps from this marker); Henderson Yoakum (a few steps from this marker); Sam Houston (a few steps from this marker); Oakwood Cemetery (within shouting distance of this marker); General John Slater Besser (within shouting distance of this marker); James Addison Baker (within shouting distance of this marker).
 Touch for a list and map of all markers in Huntsville.